 What is a firewall?

-1. Bandwidth control and monitoring
+1: Bandwidth control and monitoring

 With bandwidth control on your firewall you can allocate a set amount of dedicated bandwidth for your VoIP phone system.
-You can even allow other cloud based services like Skype for Business or Hangouts to have priority.
+You can even allow other cloud-based services, like Skype for Business or Hangouts, to have priority.
 This will help stop the dreaded jitter that makes any phone or video call painful.

-You can control when backups for example happen between sites so that those backups aren’t causing problems during business hours.
-You can allow backups to have a large chunk of the connection out of hours.
+You can control when backups happen between sites so that those backups aren’t causing problems during business hours.
+You can also allow backups to have a large chunk of the connection out of hours.
 Enforcing backup traffic to travel over cheaper links is another great feature to utilise.
 This will mean that more important traffic can be set to go over your higher quality links when quality really matters.

 2. Web filtering